 No sooner did I reach the summit of one mountain and begin to pass out my celebratory party hats, did I have to immediately repack them to descend and climb the next masterful pile of rocks.

 But this next down climb was fucking insane.

-My eyes grew wide as I peered down over the side of the pyramid of dirt, at the route of sure death I was expected to “walk down”.
+My mouth sagged open as I peered down over the side of the pyramid of dirt, at the route of sure death I was expected to “walk down”.